History of the floppy disk: The 8-inch disk

+Origin as a read-only floppy disk

-IBM's decision in the late 1960s to use semiconductor memory as the writeable control store for future systems and control units created a requirement for an inexpensive and reliable read only device and associated medium to store and ship the control store's microprogram and at system power on to load the microprogram into the control store.
-The objective was a read only device costing less than $200 and medium costing less than $5.
+IBM's decision in the late 1960s to use RAM as the writeable control store for future systems and control units created a requirement for an inexpensive and reliable read-only device and associated medium to store and ship the control store's microprogram, and at system power-on to load the microprogram into the control store.
+The objective was a read-only device costing less than $200, and a medium costing less than $5.

 IBM San Jose's Direct Access Storage Product Manager, Alan Shugart, assigned the job to David L. Noble, who tried to develop a new-style tape for the purpose, but without success.
 The project was reassigned to Donald L. Wartner, 23FD Disk Drive manager, and Herbert E. Thompson, 23FD Disk manager, along with design engineers Warren L. Dalziel, Jay Brent Nilson, and Ralph Flores; and that team developed the IBM 23FD Floppy Disk Drive System (code name Minnow).
 The disk is a read-only, 8 in flexible diskette called the "memory disk" and holding 80 kilobytes of data.
 Initially the disk was bare, but dirt became a serious problem so they enclosed it in a plastic envelope lined with fabric that would remove dust particles.
 The Floppy Disk Patent #3,668,658 was issued on June 6, 1972, with named inventors Ralph Flores and Herbert E. Thompson.
 The Floppy Disk Drive Patent #3,678,481 was issued July 18, 1972 with named inventors Warren L. Dalziel, Jay.
 B. Nilson, and Donald L. Wartner.
 IBM introduced the diskette commercially in 1971.

 The new device first shipped in 1971 as the 23FD, the control store load device of the 2835 Storage Control Unit. and then as a standard part of most System 370 processing units and other IBM products.
 Internally IBM used another device, code named Mackerel, to write floppy disks for distribution to the field.

+Enhancement into a read/write floppy disk

 Other suppliers recognized the opportunity for a read/write FDD in applications such as key entry and data logging.
 Shugart, by then at Memorex shipped the Memorex 650 in 1972, the first commercially available read-write floppy disk drive.
 The 650 had a data capacity of 175 kB, with 50 tracks and 8 sectors per track.
 The Memorex disk was hard sectored, that is, it contained 8 sector holes (plus one index hole) at the outer diameter (outside data track 00) to synchronize the beginning of each data sector and the beginning of a track.
 Most early 8" disks were hard sectored, meaning that they had a fixed number of disk sectors (usually 8, 16, or 32), marked by physical holes punched around the disk hub, and the drive required the correct media type for its controller.